EMBL-EBI-TSI/ebi-portal-clone/README.md

 But firstly, a developer has to do the following:

-1. Create an AAP account.
+1. Goto https://aai.ebi.ac.uk and create an AAP account.

 2. Create teams to which, people logging in would be added to.
 In the given scenerio, the teams from the json file would be 'EBI' and 'EMBL-EBI'.
+The 'teams' are called 'domains' in AAP.

 3. Supply the AAP account credentials (created in Step 1), via the following 2 fields found in application.properties